 Refinancing isn’t a good idea for everyone and there are several reasons not to refinance, depending on your situation.
 Below are some downsides to refinancing you may consider before applying.

 1. You Might Not Break Even

 While you may save money with a refinance, it’s important to remember that there are costs involved in refinancing that could potentially nullify this benefit or weaken it.

 Using the example in Pro #2, you refinance your loan after 2 years and your new loan balance is $192,812.
 Because you lowered your rate, your savings in total interest paid is $9,131 (after adding in the 2 years of interest you paid before refinancing).
 However, if your closing costs were between 2 – 3% of your loan balance, it will cost you between $3,856 – $5,784 in closing costs.
 For simplicity’s sake, we’ll say that you pay these closing costs at the closing table, out of pocket, and don’t roll them into your loan, like a no-closing cost refinance would.
 When you subtract closing costs from the amount you’ll save, you’ll really only save between $3,347 – $5,275 overall.

 Remember, too, that the savings are often long-term savings, so you’ll need to decide whether the upfront costs now will be worth the savings you’ll have to wait for in the future.
-This is especially important if you think you’ll move before the breakeven point.
+This is especially important if you think you’ll sell or move before the breakeven point.

 2. The Savings Might Not Be Worth The Effort

 As you see in the example above, the savings from a refinance might be minimal and you’ll need to consider if they’re worth the work put into refinancing your loan and the length of the refinancing process.
 Even when the process is streamlined and smooth, it’ll still require some effort on your part, including applying for the new loan, providing financial documents and getting an appraisal.